Enrique1987/databricks/01_02_Data_Engineer_Professional/06_Solution-Long-Questions-Exam-Preparation-DE-Professional.md

 Solutions:

-&nbsp;&nbsp;&nbsp;&nbsp;C.is correct.
-The PyTest framework, which is specifically made for unit testing and provides a wide range of testing capabilities, is advised in this option.
-The data engineer can create unit tests with comprehensive test cases covering various transaction scenarios and input variations by integrating PyTest with the Databricks notebook environment.
-Utilizing PyTest assertions, you can confirm the accuracy and dependability of the code by comparing the output of the PySpark function to what was anticipated.
-The effectiveness and coverage of the unit tests are improved by PyTest's use of fixtures and parametrization.

 &nbsp;&nbsp;&nbsp;&nbsp;A.is incorrect.
 This option recommends using PySpark's DataFrame API to create synthetic test data and conduct unit tests, but PyTest's comprehensive testing framework is not included.
 The degree of flexibility and sophisticated testing features offered by PyTest may be greater than those of the DataFrame API alone.
 Furthermore, evaluating the function's correctness does not necessarily depend on how long it takes to execute.
 The accuracy of the calculated metrics should be the main concern, and PyTest's assertions can help with this.

 &nbsp;&nbsp;&nbsp;&nbsp;B.is incorrect.
 This choice depends on visual examination and manual validation through the display feature.
 While it might give you a quick way to look at the output, it is not a scalable or reliable method for performing exhaustive unit testing.
 Human error can occur during manual verification, and automated testing is more systematic.
 Additionally, without a structured testing framework, it may be difficult to identify the root cause of any issues when discrepancies are recorded for further investigation.

+&nbsp;&nbsp;&nbsp;&nbsp;C.is correct.
+The PyTest framework, which is specifically made for unit testing and provides a wide range of testing capabilities, is advised in this option.
+The data engineer can create unit tests with comprehensive test cases covering various transaction scenarios and input variations by integrating PyTest with the Databricks notebook environment.
+Utilizing PyTest assertions, you can confirm the accuracy and dependability of the code by comparing the output of the PySpark function to what was anticipated.
+The effectiveness and coverage of the unit tests are improved by PyTest's use of fixtures and parametrization.

 &nbsp;&nbsp;&nbsp;&nbsp;D.is incorrect.
 The Databricks dbutils module offers practical utilities, but it is made more for administrative work and notebook integration than for specialized unit testing.
 In comparison to a focused testing framework like PyTest, it might only provide a limited set of capabilities for inspecting and confirming the calculated metrics.
 Additionally, thorough unit testing may not be possible with just the capture and analysis of execution logs.

-**Question 59: Testing and Deployment A senior data engineer working in a large e-commerce company is responsible for managing data processing tasks in Databricks.
+**Question 59: A senior data engineer working in a large e-commerce company is responsible for managing data processing tasks in Databricks.
 The company's data pipelines involve intricate transformations and aggregations that call for the completion of numerous tasks in a particular order.
 The data engineer chooses to use Databricks Jobs with the Multiple Task CLI feature to speed up the completion of these tasks.
 Using this feature, he can define and manage multiple tasks within a single job, resulting in effective task execution and dependency management.
 Which of the following plans would give the data engineer the best potential to handle the problems mentioned?**

 Options: